Barre/ZeroFS/README.md

 We use ZFS as an end-to-end test in our CI.
 [We create ZFS pools on ZeroFS](https://github.com/Barre/ZeroFS/actions/workflows/zfs-test.yml), extract the Linux kernel source tree, and run scrub operations to verify data integrity.
 All operations complete without errors.

+We also [compile the Linux kernel on ZeroFS](https://github.com/Barre/ZeroFS/actions/workflows/kernel-compile-9p.yml) as part of our CI, using parallel compilation (`make -j$(nproc)`) to stress-test concurrent operations.

 ## Demo

 ### ZFS on S3 via NBD